↑

 10. Place parchment lotus cups into a muffin pan, and fill each cup with the au gratin mixture.

-11. Place the muffin pan on the middle rack of the preheated oven and bake at 375 for 30-40 minutes with 5 minutes remaining top each cup with more cheese and continue to bake until the potatoes are golden brown.
+11. Place the muffin pan on the middle rack of the preheated oven and bake for 30-40 minutes at 375°F. With 5 minutes remaining, top each cup with more cheese and continue to bake until the potatoes are golden brown.

 12. Remove from the oven and top each cup with thick-cut bacon; just before serving, top each cup with green onion and serve.